 Tuition rates and philosophies vary widely from school to school, and the additional factor of in-state vs. out-of-state rates also impact comparisons at some schools.
 Some institutions, such as the New Jersey Institute of Technology (NJIT), offer lower tuition to online students than regular out-of-state students, making their distance learning programs less costly for many non-resident individuals than their traditional programs.
-Other programs, like Study.com, offer online courses that you can complete at your own pace for a monthly fee.
+Other programs, like Study.com, offer text Lesson Link online courses that you can complete at your own pace for a monthly fee.
 Online students might save money on lab and student activity fees.

 College Costs: On-Campus vs. Online

-- Public 4-year university for in-state students is $9,410 per year
+- Public, 4-year university for in-state students: $9,716 per year

-- Public 4-year university for non-residents is $23,890 per year
+- Public, 4-year university for non-residents: $21,629 per year

-- Private 4-year college is $32,410 per year
+- Private, 4-year college is $35,676 per year

-Students seeking to save money on their college costs may be interested in pursuing an online degree.
 No matter the cost per credit, online students typically save money in several areas, including: